 Q: Do eyelash extensions ruin straight lashes?

 A: No, not if applied correctly.
 Damage occurs when extensions are too heavy or too long, causing the straight lash to droop or snap.
-A skilled technician will use lightweight Volume fans (0.05mm) or Flat Lashes to ensure the weight is low, preventing traction alopecia and keeping the natural lash healthy.
+A skilled technician will use lightweight Volume fans (0.05mm) or Flat Lashes to ensure the weight is low, preventing lash stress and keeping the natural lash healthy.

 Q: Should I get a lash lift or extensions for straight lashes?